aheltonsjma/digital-strategy/06_Benchmarks_Deliverables_and_Progress.md

 * Measurable growth in online giving as a result of a mobile optimized giving site
 * Alignment, analysis and integration of earned income verticals
-* Increase capacity within the digital engagement team by hiring new talent and increasing capacity of SJMA staff overall
+* Utilize new resources to increase capacity within the digital engagement team and museum overall by hiring new talent and increasing bandwidth of SJMA to deliver digital experiences

 -----